birch-framework/birch-parent/birch-bridge-jms-kafka/README.md

 # Running Local Kafka Instance
 Use the provided `birch-parent/scripts/docker-compose-kafka.yml` file to setup a local Kafka instances.
 From **within** the `birch-parent/scripts` directory:

-1. Edit the `.env` file in the same folder
-   * Replace the value of `KAFKA_ADVERTISED_HOST_NAME` with the hostname or IP address of the Docker host
+1. Edit the `.env` file in the same folder and replace the value of `KAFKA_ADVERTISED_HOST_NAME` with the hostname or IP address of the Docker host
 2. Run:
     ```shell
     sudo addgroup --uid 1001 kafka